 A Dream from Arles, January 1, 2021, marked my first oil painting expression completed for this series after the contemplation period.
 While it is the only cityscape in the series, it inspired the next three years of my stylistic exploration of the lands near and far.
 During this period between 2021 and 2023, I have produced over 200 paintings, 100 drawings, and 1,000 photos (out of over 50,000 taken).

 My artistic inspirations are derived from fascinations with Ukiyo-e, Super flat, Buddhist, Impressionist, and Southwestern art.
-Ila McAfee, Georgia O'Keeffe, Aya Takano, Chiho Aoshima, Hokusai, Hiroshige, Van Gogh, Monet, Cezan, Nicole Eisenman, Arthur Jafa, and Amanda Sage had profound impacts on my interests in art and what can be expressed through it.
+Ila McAfee, Georgia O'Keeffe, Aya Takano, Chiho Aoshima, Hokusai, Hiroshige, Van Gogh, Monet, Cezan, Nicole Eisenman, Arthur Jafa, and Amanda Sage have profound impacts on my interests in art and what can be expressed through it.

-In Buddhism, the Pure Land is occupied by the vast many buddhas who have attained enlightenment.
+In Buddhism, the Pure Land is occupied by the vast many Buddhas who have attained enlightenment.

 To explore is to learn; to learn is to practice.
 To put practice to work is the journey.
 For 30 years I desired to be a better artist, because I needed perfection I did not learn or progress.
 Letting go of the desire for perfection allowed for the progression of my artistic journey.